Tristan und Isolde: Act 1

-Isolde, promised to King Marke in marriage, and her handmaid, Brangäne, are quartered aboard Tristan's ship being transported to the king's lands in Cornwall.
-The opera opens with the voice of a young sailor singing of a "wild Irish maid" ("Westwärts schweift der Blick"), which Isolde construes to be a mocking reference to herself.
+Isolde, promised to King Marke in marriage, and her handmaid, Brangäne, are quartered aboard Marke's nephew Tristan's ship, being transported to Marke's lands in Cornwall.
+A young sailor sings of a "wild Irish maid" ("Westwärts schweift der Blick"), which Isolde construes as a mocking reference to herself.
 In a furious outburst, she wishes the seas to rise up and sink the ship, killing herself and all on board ("Erwache mir wieder, kühne Gewalt").
 Her scorn and rage are directed particularly at Tristan, the knight responsible for taking her to Marke, and Isolde sends Brangäne to command Tristan to appear before her ("Befehlen liess' dem Eigenholde").
-Tristan, however, refuses Brangäne's request, claiming that his place is at the helm.
-His henchman, Kurwenal, answers more brusquely, saying that Isolde is in no position to command Tristan and reminds Brangäne that Isolde's previous fiancé, Morold, was killed by Tristan ("Herr Morold zog zu Meere her").
+Tristan refuses the request, claiming that his place is at the helm.
+His henchman, Kurwenal, answers more brusquely, saying that Isolde is in no position to command Tristan and reminding Brangäne that Isolde's fiancé, Morold, was killed by Tristan ("Herr Morold zog zu Meere her").

-Brangäne returns to Isolde to relate these events, and Isolde, in what is termed the "narrative and curse", sadly tells her of how, following the death of Morold, she happened upon a stranger who called himself Tantris.
+Brangäne returns to Isolde to relate these events, and Isolde, in what is termed the "narrative and curse", sadly tells her of how, after Morold died, she happened upon a stranger who called himself Tantris.
 Tantris was found mortally wounded in a barge ("von einem Kahn, der klein und arm") and Isolde used her healing powers to restore him to health.
-She discovered during Tantris' recovery, however, that he was actually Tristan, the murderer of her fiancé.
-Isolde attempted to kill the man with his own sword as he lay helpless before her.
-However, Tristan looked not at the sword that would kill him or the hand that wielded the sword, but into her eyes ("Er sah' mir in die Augen").
+But she discovered during Tantris's recovery that he was actually Tristan, Morold's murderer.
+Isolde attempted to kill Tristan with his own sword as he lay helpless before her, but he looked not at the sword or her hand but into her eyes ("Er sah' mir in die Augen").
 His gaze pierced her heart and she was unable to slay him.
-Tristan was allowed to leave with the promise never to come back, but he later returned with the intention of marrying Isolde to his uncle, King Marke.
-Isolde, furious at Tristan's betrayal, insists that he drink atonement to her, and from her medicine chest produces a vial to make the drink.
+Tristan was allowed to leave on the condition that he never return, but he came back with the intention to make Isolde King Marke's bride.
+Furious at Tristan's betrayal, Isolde insists that he drink atonement to her, and from her medicine chest produces a vial to make the drink.
 Brangäne is shocked to see that it is a lethal poison.